perryflynn/minimon/README.md

---parallel 10       number of checks execute in parallel --no-timestamps     disable timestamps --short-timestamps  only show time, not the date
+--parallel 10       number of checks execute in parallel --no-timestamps     disable timestamps --short-timestamps  only show time, not the date --time-spacer 30    add a spacer line if n seconds was no state change

 -v, --verbose      Enable verbose mode
 -w, --warnings     Show warning output